 Comrade Chin Quotes in M. Butterfly

 The M. Butterfly quotes below are all either spoken by Comrade Chin or refer to Comrade Chin.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Plume edition of M. Butterfly published in 1989.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Comrade Chin Character Timeline in M. Butterfly